speltechnologies/loquacious/README.md

 4. Make a pull request to get your new features added to the master.

+If your request is accepted, your name will be included in the list of contributors

 ## API Reference
 See the file global.html in the doc folder for a description of the methods in loquacious.js.

 ## History
+Loquacious 2.0 released in October 2018.
+New features are listed below:
+   - Includes support for ARIA regions in the editor.
+If data changes within an ARIA region, it will be spoken by the screenreader.
+   - User has option to use a plain textarea or CodeMirror for editing code.
+CodeMirror is an open source editor that provides added functionality such as support for language modes and editing operations.
+However, screen readers are not able to read text written in CodeMirror.
+Loquacious supports accessibility through the use of ARIA regions.
+   - Has an accessibility panel that user can use to switch to a textarea and/or enable meSpeak inside the editor
+   - Eliminates conflict when a screen reader is used and meSpeak is also enabled.Uses the following priority order: if the meSpeak is enabled in Loquacious accessibility panel, the built-in text-to-speech reader is used to read the contents of Loquacious.
+Otherwise, the screenreader reads out the editor contents.

+## List of Contributors
+    Radhika Grover
+    Pranav Grover
+    Rohan Grover

 Created by Pranav Grover and Rohan Grover in 2015.

 ## License